Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 741 ferry routes in 68 countries.

 Travel to Portugal by ferry from Ireland

-Many people are looking for possibilities to travel to Portugal by ferry.
-Unfortunately there is no direct ferry from Ireland to Portugal, but the good news is; there is a direct ferry from Ireland to Spain.
-This ferry sails to Bilbao in Northern Spain from where you can easily by car or public transport to Portugal.
+Many people are seeking options to travel to Portugal by ferry.
+While there is no direct ferry from Ireland to Portugal, there are now two direct ferries from Ireland to Spain.
+The first sails to Bilbao in Northern Spain, from where you can easily travel by car or public transport to Portugal.
+The other ferry also departs from Rosslare but sails to Santander.

-Brittanny Ferries only started sailing recently on this tourism-oriented route.[1]Pet-friendly cabins, tapas and boutique shops: Onboard the new ferry from Ireland to Spain, Euronews
+Brittany Ferries only started sailing recently on these tourism-oriented routes.[1]Pet-friendly cabins, tapas and boutique shops: Onboard the new ferry from Ireland to Spain, Euronews

-There are 2 weekly sailings from Rosslare to Bilbao and vice versa.
+There are 2 weekly sailings from Rosslare to Bilbao and from Rosslare to Santander.
 On this page, you'll find more information on the ferry from Ireland to Portugal via Spain.

-There is not really a good alternative to this ferry, except for flying.
-You could sail from Ireland to France and then drive all the way to Portugal but this is a long trip without the convenience and comfort of travelling by ferry most of your trip.
+There is not a good alternative to this ferry, except for flying.
+You could sail from Ireland to France and then drive to Portugal but this is a long trip without the convenience and comfort of travelling by ferry for most of your trip.

 You may also like:

-The best ferry route from Ireland to Portugal (via Spain)
+The best ferry routes from Ireland to Portugal (via Spain)

-If you aim to travel by ferry to Portugal from Ireland this is in our opinion the best route to travel.
-It is possible to bring your car on the ferry.
-The connection that we would prefer is the direct ferry from Rosslare to Bilbao – which is pretty straightforward.
+If you're considering traveling by ferry from Ireland to Portugal, we believe these are is the best routes to take.
+It's possible to bring your car on the ferry.
+Our preferred connection is the direct ferry from Rosslare to Bilbao or Santander, which are both quite straightforward.

-The alternatives are routes from Ireland to France, for example Dublin-Cherbourg or Cork-Roscoff and then drive all the way to Portugal.
+The alternatives are routes from Ireland to France, for example, Dublin-Cherbourg or Cork-Roscoff and then drive to Portugal.

 Travel tip for trips to Portugal: Book early